Name: Sage Sharp

 - 20+ years in open source

-- Technical skills: Python, Django, HTML, Linux, Unix command line, git, back-end web development, Bootstrap, C, C++, Java
+- Technical skills: Python, Django, HTML, PostgreSQL, back-end web development, Linux, Linux kernel development, embedded development, Unix command line, git, Bootstrap, C, C++, Java

 - Management skills: program management, team lead, roadmap creation, budget management